-- Choose an appropriate evacuation route: Can the patient do this?
-Is this the simplest way to evacuate your patient? - 2) Call Risk Manager and tell them your plan.
-Follow your Emergency Information Checklist. - 3) Be flexible.
-They may need to revise your plan. - 4) Always create a contingency plan - 5) Always review your plan with everyone involved: Risk Manager, co-instructor, group, patient. - 6) Technology can fail!
-If you cannot reach the RM or Department Chair on the Sat phone, decide how you will get help: - \checkmark as big group - √ send a runner group - $\checkmark~$ evacuate as planned and call from trailhead. - 2) Things to remember:
+- 1. Choose an appropriate evacuation route: Can the patient do this?
+Is this the simplest way to evacuate your patient? - 2.
+Call Field Phone and tell them your plan.
+Follow your Emergency Information Checklist. - a.
+Be flexible.
+They may need to revise your plan. - b.
+Always create a contingency plan

-- 1. Review evacuation route - 2.
-An evacuation party/runner group must have at least two people in it, one being an instructor - 3) Before any party leaves for help create a contingency plan - ✓ Do you need to set up a permanent basecamp for the patient? - ✓ Do you need to set up a permanent basecamp for the group? - How will everyone meet back up?
+- c.
+Always review your plan with everyone involved: On-call Risk Manager. co-instructor, group (be aware of the info you share), patient. - 3.
+Technology can fail!
+If you cannot reach the On-Call Field Responder, FRM, Department Chair or Dean, on the Sat phone, decide how you will get help (see Section above) - a. as big group - b. send a runner group - c. evacuate as planned and call from trailhead. - 4.
+Things to remember: - a.
+Review evacuation route - b.
+An evacuation party/runner group must have at least two people in it, one being an instructor - 5.
+Before any party leaves for help create a contingency plan - a.
+Do you need to set up a permanent basecamp for the patient? - b.
+Do you need to set up a permanent basecamp for the group? - c.
+How will everyone meet back up?
 Be specific: times, dates, backup plans.
-Don't rely solely on your phone. - \checkmark Can you call to check-in?
-(Cell to Sat phones) - \checkmark Fix the locations on the map - \checkmark Record and then review contingency plans - 4) The following items must go with the party: - ✓ Emergency phone number list - ✓ One set of maps - Paperwork (if they are evacuating a patient - see general evacuation outline above for paperwork needed - \checkmark Basic first aid supplies - Emergency food, shelter, sleeping bag(s), stove with pot for cooking, personal (clothing)layers, rain gear, and any items party will need to be self-sufficient. - Emergency situation such as other injuries, foul weather or misreading a map can occur during your hike out.
-Be prepared!
+Don't rely solely on your phone. - d.
+Can you call/text to check-in?
+(Cell to Sat phones, inReach? - e.
+Fix the locations on the maps - f.
+Record and then review contingency plans - 6.
+The following items must go with the party: - a.
+Emergency phone number list - b.
+One set of maps - c.
+Paperwork (if they are evacuating a patient med form, incident report, SOAP note?) - d.
+Basic first aid supplies - e.
+Emergency food, shelter, sleeping bag(s), stove with pot for cooking, personal (clothing)layers, rain gear, and any items party will need to be self-sufficient.
+Emergency situations such as other injuries, foul weather or misreading a map can occur during your hike out.
+Be prepared! - f.
+Parties going for help/evac should mark the route (on the map) and keep detailed records of attempts so that rescue initiatives will remain efficient and accurate.

-- Party going for help/evac should mark the route (on the map) and keep detailed records of attempt so that rescue initiatives will remain efficient and accurate. - ✓ It is important for the group in the field to know when to expect the runner/evac group back and what to do if they do not return.
+It is important for the group in the field to know when to expect the runner/evac group back and what to do if they do not return.
 Allow a generous amount of time, it often takes longer than you think.
 The party going for help should expect to return to the group and resume normal course activities as soon as the evacuation is over.